Skip to main content

 Banking requirements related to payroll

-• Salary Transfer: There are no legal restrictions regarding salary transfers; salaries can be paid from either a Romanian or a foreign bank account.
-However, it is generally advisable to process payroll payments through a Romanian bank account to facilitate compliance with local regulations.
+• Salary Transfer: There are no general legal restrictions regarding salary transfers.
+However, it is generally advisable to process payroll payments through a Romanian bank account to facilitate compliance with local regulations and local currency payments.

-• Currency of Payment: Salaries are typically paid in Romanian leu (RON) as mandated by the National Bank of Romania Regulation No. 4/2005 concerning the foreign exchange regime.
-Foreign citizens employed in Romania may receive their salaries in foreign currency, provided they meet certain conditions outlined by local laws.
+• Currency of Payment: Salaries are typically paid in Romanian leu (RON).
+Foreign citizens employed in Romania may receive their salaries in foreign currency only where this is legally permissible and contractually documented.

 • Payments to Authorities: Employers can make payments to tax authorities from either a Romanian or a foreign bank account, although using a Romanian bank account is recommended.
 This is due to the fact that some foreign banks may not be able to transfer funds in Romanian leu directly into the accounts of the Romanian public treasury.

 • Tax and Social Charges Payment: Salary income tax and social charges should be paid in Romanian leu using the bank details listed on the Ministry of Finance’s official website.
-The specifics depend on the Tax Office administering the employer, such as a Territorial Tax Office or one designated for small, medium, or large taxpayers.
-Compliance with the Romanian Fiscal Code, Fiscal Procedure Code, and Order No. 1612/2018 on taxes, social contributions, and tax receivables is essential for timely and accurate payments.
+The specifics depend on the Tax Office administering the employer.
+Compliance with the Romanian Fiscal Code and related procedure rules is essential for timely and accurate payments.

 Minimum Wages

-The current minimum wage in Romania is RON 3,300.00 per month, effective from October 1, 2023, and remains valid through December 2023.
-These figures are stated in Romanian New Leu and are presented before tax deductions.
+The current minimum wage in Romania is RON 4,050.00 per month through 30 June 2026.
+From 1 July 2026, the national gross minimum wage increases to RON 4,325.00 per month.
+These figures are stated in Romanian leu and are presented before tax deductions.

 Minimum Wage Overview: